oicr-gsi/shesmu/language.md

 ### Logical Disjunction
 - _expr_ `||` _expr_

-Logical short-circuring `or`.
+Logical short-circuiting `or`.
 Both operands must be boolean and the result is boolean.

 ### Logical Conjunction
 - _expr_ `&&` _expr_

-Logical short-circuring `and`.
+Logical short-circuiting `and`.
 Both operands must be boolean and the result is boolean.

 ### Comparison
 #### Equality